udgirkarambarish/mark-2/README.md

 # mark-2
 mark-2 for my portfolio.
-This is an CLI based app.
+This is a CLI based app.
 It includes a quiz - Wizarding World.